Rolando Del Maestro: Career

-After graduation, he completed five years of junior medical training and neurosurgical residency.
+After graduation, Del Maestro completed five years of junior medical training and neurosurgical residency.
 In 1979, he received his Ph.D. in the subject of biochemistry from the University of Uppsala, Sweden, where he focused on mechanisms of free radical injury in the small blood vessels.
 The following year, he received a fellowship in neurosurgery from the Royal College of Physicians and Surgeons of Canada.

 From 1981 to 2000, as director of the Brain Research Laboratories at the University of Western Ontario, his main work and research focussed on brain tumours, tumour invasiveness and angiogenesis.
 In 1991, he was appointed professor of neurosurgery.
-He moved to the Montreal Neurological Hospital at McGill University Health Centre in 2000.
+He moved to the Montreal Neurological Hospital (MNH) at McGill University Health Centre in 2000.
 Four years later he gained the William Feindel Professorship in neuro-oncology.
-He made developments in “awake” brain surgery, where people can respond as the operation progresses, and is the director of the Neurosurgical Simulation Research Center at the Montreal Neurological Institute at McGill University.
+He made developments in “awake” brain surgery, where people can respond as the operation progresses, and is the director of the Neurosurgical Simulation Research Center at the MNH at McGill.
 In 2006 he authored a book titled A History of Neuro-Oncology.

-Neurosurgical training simulator

-Del Maestro has been involved in mimicking real brain surgery by creating a virtual setting, founded upon the principles of flight simulation.
+Del Maestro has been involved in simulating real brain surgery by creating virtual reality scenarios, founded upon the principles of flight simulation.
 In 2020, this was demonstrated in a study published in The Journal of the American Medical Association.
 The study evaluated how well medical students and surgeons performed in such a setting.
 The idea came after observing the reduction in fatal aircraft accidents following the global use of simulation in the aviation industry.
 The adapted simulator, "NeuroVR", developed with the National Research Council of Canada (NRC), allows neurosurgeons to practice brain surgery.
 He explained how his team “took tumours out and measured their density and then put all that information into the simulator” ... and ... “took colour and put that into the simulator, the way the blood vessels bleed”.
 The simulator is then able to determine whether the operator is junior or more of an expert, he stated in an interview about the research.

 Other roles

-In 1982, he co-founded the Brain Research Fund Foundation of Canada, a charity inspired by Steve Northey whose daughter died from a brain tumour.
+In 1982, Del Maestro co-founded the Brain Research Fund Foundation of Canada, a charity inspired by Steve Northey whose daughter died from a brain tumour.
 The foundation later became the Brain Tumour Foundation of Canada, which organizes support groups and provides research funds.